Taxation in Singapore

 Capital gains taxes are only levied in very limited circumstances.
 There are no gift taxes and estate duty was abolished in 2008.

-The standard corporate tax rate for 2015 is 17%.
+The standard corporate tax rate in Singapore is 17%.
 Companies, both resident and non-resident, are taxed on income remitted to Singapore.
 Certain exemptions apply to resident companies regarding foreign remittances.